jjethwa/rundeck/README.md

 1. If RUNDECK_PASSWORD is not supplied, it will be randomly generated and shown via stdout.
 1. Supply the SERVER_URL or else you won't get too far :)
 1. As always, update passwords for pre-installed accounts
+1. I sometimes get errors when building the Docker image due to a timeout from the Rundeck download URL.
+Trying again usually works.

 # Automated build